open/close all folders

 - The Corrupter: He gradually drives his rider to madness to satiate his appetite for destruction.

-- The Dreaded: He is one of the few entities King Radical truly fears.
+- The Dreaded: He is the only thing in all of existence that King Radical truly fears.

 - Fallen Hero: Used to be a knight of the Radical court alongside Sir Sicknasty of Spades, now King Radical.